PTAHume/MyNewRoBoFriend/README.md

 ```sh
 REPORT
 ```
-Will ouput the robo's current location and directional orientation
+Will output the robo's current location and directional orientation
 Example:
 ```sh
 Output: 1, 1, North